kusakusakusa/rails6boilerplate/README.md

 ### Doorkeeper

 With reference to [this guide](https://naturaily.com/blog/api-authentication-devise-doorkeeper-setup), the `oauth_applications` table and all its associated indices and associations are removed.
-The `t.references :application, null: false` is also changed to  `t.integer :application_id`. `previous_refresh_token` column is also removed.
+The `t.references :application, null: false` is also changed to  `t.integer :application_id`. `previous_refresh_token` column is also removed. `access_token` and `refresh_token` are set to `text` data type and have their indices removed to prevent being [too long to save in database column](https://github.com/doorkeeper-gem/doorkeeper-jwt/issues/31).

 In the `config/routes.rb` file, `token_info` controller is skipped.